microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ## Requirements

-1. An Azure Account with the ability to create an Azure Synapse Workspace.
+* An Azure Account with the ability to create an Azure Synapse Workspace.
-2. A Power BI Pro or Premium account to host Power BI reports.
+* A Power BI Pro or Premium account to host Power BI reports.
-3. Please note that you can run only one deployment at a given point of time and need to wait for the completion.
+* Please note that you can run only one deployment at a given point of time and need to wait for the completion.
 You should not run multiple deployments in parallel as that will cause deployment failures.
-4. Please ensure selection of correct region where desired Azure Services are available.
+* Please ensure selection of correct region where desired Azure Services are available.
 In case certain services are not available, deployment may fail.
 [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target services availablity.
-5. Do not use any special characters or uppercase letters in the environment code.
+* Do not use any special characters or uppercase letters in the environment code.
-6. Please ensure that you select the correct resource group name.
+* Please ensure that you select the correct resource group name.
 We have given a sample name which  may need to be changed should any resource group with the same name already exist in your subscription.
-7. The audience for this document is CSAs and GBBs.

 > **Note:** Please log in to Azure and Power BI using the same credentials.